Contact Us for a Free Consultation (213) 542-0979

 • Possession of methamphetamine.

-Most people will be charged with a misdemeanor if they are accused of one of the above-listed crimes under Prop 47 but some people may still face felony penalties for these offenses.
+Most people will be charged with a misdemeanor if they are accused of one of the above-listed crimes under Prop 47, but some people may still face felony penalties for these offenses.
 The Prop 47 sentence reductions in California do not apply to:

 • Defendants with previous convictions for serious crimes;

-The Reclassification process associated with Prop 47 is for individuals that are no longer in custody or on probation or parole.
-You can apply to have an old felony conviction changed from a felony to a misdemeanor on your record if the conviction occurred in a California court.
 Applicants should work with legal counsel to assist with the reclassification process.
-The process of resentencing under Prop 47 is for people that are serving a sentence for any of the prop 47 eligible offenses.
-This includes serving a sentence in jail or prison, being on parole, probation, post-release community supervision or mandatory supervision.
+The process of resentencing under Prop 47 is for people who are serving a sentence for any of the Prop 47 eligible offenses.
+This includes serving a sentence in jail or prison, being on parole, probation, post-release community supervision, or mandatory supervision.

 Related Content: